stevenxchung/OMSCS-Notes/CS 6750 - HCI/Lesson 14 (3.1) - Introduction to Methods.md

 1. The design is based upon an explicit understanding of users, tasks, and environments
 2. Users are involved throughout design and development
-3. The design is drive and refined by user-centered evaluation
+3. The design is driven and refined by user-centered evaluation
 4. The process is iterative
 5. The design addresses the whole user experience
 6. The design team includes multidisciplinary skills and perspectives